peddivarshith/Integrate-an-Optical-Microscope/README.md

 JavaScript
 ## Architecture
 ![](tutorial/Architecture.png)
+## Overview
+Detailed Description/Overview:

+I am creating a web service using flask framework in python and the APIs are defined in our server which runs on Raspberry Pi.
+Here, JavaScript from our client page will call the corresponding flask APIs to render the index page when a client accesses the webserver, validates the x position input, y position input and zoom level.
+When the user inputs invalid data, an alert will be displayed at the client-side.
+The current input values along with the previous position of the x-y stage (stored in JSON file) are supplied as parameters to calculate the relative steps required to move the motorized x-y stage.
+The steps are then passed as signals to the motors to move to the desired position.
+The camera returns an image and it is stored in Raspberry Pi.
+The client will be routed to the caimage html page and image is rendered in the body using JavaScript.
+On clicking the home button, the client will be redirected to the index page and the present position of x-y stage is updated in JSON file.
 ## Steps to download the repository and setup the server
 - Download the github repository using the command
 ```bash